swseighman/Native-Image-Workshop/0/native-image-limitations.md

-## Some Notes on the "Limitations" of Native Image
+# Some Notes on the "Limitations" of Native Image

 Native Image is a new way to build Java applications.
-It depends on certain set of assumptions and it is these assumptions that in turn lead to the benefits that Native Image can bring (fast startup, low memory etc.).
+It depends on a certain set of assumptions and it is these assumptions that in turn lead to the benefits that Native Image brings (fast startup, low memory etc.).

 With these assumputions & benefits there do also come some limitations, although it is worth stressing that there are work arounds for many of these limitations.

-Let's take a look at some of them.
+Let's take a look at some of these limitations.

 ## References
 <img src="../images/noun_Book_3652476_100.png"